Morant's last-second layup gives Grizzlies 3-2 series lead

 Then Jackson got his second foul on Patrick Beverley’s 3 and went to the bench.
 The Timberwolves, the NBA’s best 3-point shooting team in the regular season, started knocking down shots, going 7 of 11 outside the arc and leading 31-28 at the end of the first quarter.

-The second quarter was a different story, with Minnesota hitting only 1 of 9 outside the arc and leading 55-53 at halftime.

-Minnesota outscored Memphis 30-21 in the third, but Morant capped the quarter with a windmill dunk that helped give the Grizzlies some much-needed energy.
+Minnesota was up 55-53 at halftime, then outscored Memphis 30-21 in the third.
+But Morant capped the quarter with a windmill dunk that helped give the Grizzlies some much-needed energy.

 TIP-INS